AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-designer/email-templates.md

 >[!IMPORTANT]
 >
->This article is only for members of the New Marketo Engage Email Editor beta.
+>This article is only for members of the New Marketo Engage Email Designer beta.
 Please do not disseminate.

 >[!NOTE]
 >
->Email templates in the new email editor can only be used to create emails in the new email editor.
+>Email templates in the new email designer can only be used to create emails in the new email designer.
 They cannot be referenced in the old email editor.

 ## Create an email template {#create-an-email-template}